Physical activity is necessary for optimal health.

 How can I support my child to be active?

-Being active doesn’t have to be difficult.
+There are many ways to get active, and the goal is to enjoy moving in ways that feel good, build confidence and support overall well-being.
 All adults in a child’s life can act as role models.
 The best way to support your child is to get active with them.
+Ideally, activity will take place throughout the day to limit sedentary time.
 Here are some ideas:

 - Make family time active time.

-- Take kids to the playground or park to play.
+- Playgrounds and outdoor unstructured play are great ways to build physical literacy skills while getting active and having fun.
+Take kids to the playground or park to play.

 - Provide simple toys like skipping ropes, hula hoops, balls and racquets.